kristendynamite/club-manager/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Don't forget that anyone should be able to clone down and demo any of your projects in your GitHub portfolio.
-And, by ignoring your credentials you're ensuring they won't be present in your GitHub repo.

-So, if a potential employer clones your project it won't run as-is!
-So, always include instructions for users to acquire their own Firebase credentials and place them in the appropriate file, in the appropriate place, with the appropriate variable names.
-Your project READMEs should always setup instructions detailing all necessary steps to get a project up and running.
-Including adding Firebase credentials.

 ## Further help